-Airlines, including Lufthansa, British Airways, easyJet, KLM and Wizz Air, cut thousands of flights from their summer schedules to ease disruption, while major airports including London's Heathrow and Amsterdam's Schiphol extended caps on passenger numbers into autumn.
+Airlines including Lufthansa, British Airways, easyJet, KLM and Wizz Air cut thousands of flights from their summer schedules to try and ease disruption, while major airports including London's Heathrow and Amsterdam's Schiphol have extended caps on passenger numbers into autumn.

 ** Schiphol said on Sept.
 29 it would reduce daily passenger numbers by around a fifth until at least March 2023.
-The airport is struggling to solve a shortage of security staff.
+The airport is struggling to find a way to solve a shortage of security staff.
 Earlier in the month, Schiphol said it would reduce daily passenger numbers by 18% until at least Oct 31.

 ** Meanwhile, London's Gatwick airport said it would not extend limits on passenger numbers beyond August after it ramped up security staffing, while a Lufthansa board member has said the worst of the flight chaos was over for the airline.